Pitambarbittu/Book-Store-Frontend/README.md

 ## Axios is used for handling API requests to the backend server.
 The API base URL is configured using environment variables.

 # Application Hosted on vercel.com
-- To access the hosted application, please click [click here](https://book-store-frontend-neon.vercel.app)
+- To access the hosted application, please [click here](https://book-store-frontend-neon.vercel.app)